 Global Entrepreneurship Monitor (GEM)

 In 2014 Caucasus University has developed the first Global Entrepreneurship Monitor Report for Georgia.
-The document provides unique information and data that policy-makers and other decision-makers will not find elsewhere.
-The document at hand is the first GEM report that looks at Georgia specifically in large detail and explores the role of entrepreneurship in national economic growth, unveiling detailed national features and characteristics associated with entrepreneurial activity, hence providing unique insights into the economies worldwide.
+The document provides unique information and data that policymakers and other decision-makers will not find elsewhere.
+The document at hand is the first GEM report that looks at Georgia specifically in detail and explores the role of entrepreneurship in national economic growth, unveiling detailed national features and characteristics associated with entrepreneurial activity.

 Continuous participation of Georgia in GEM activities will allow the country to identify changes in entrepreneurial behaviour and adjust policy formulation to the needs and trends of domestic entrepreneurial developments.
 Public discussions on those polices will increase awareness of entrepreneurship as one of the main grounds for sustainable economic development and growth in Georgia.